joec2109/OOSD/README.md

 To set up the project, firstly open up XAMPP control panel, then start Apache and MySQL.

-Once set up, create a new database within phpmyadmin named 'oosdproject'.
+Once set up, create a new database within phpmyadmin named 'oosdproject' (localhost/phpmyadmin/)

 Run the project, and the program will connect to the db and create the table required.